-The ECDC Fellowship Faculty Office (FFO) and the selection committee members review the CVs, letters of motivation and online registration information of all candidates for eligibility.
-Non-eligible candidates are excluded from the process, and will be informed in writing.
+The ECDC Fellowship Faculty Office (FFO) and the Selection Committee members review the CVs, letters of motivation and online registration information of all candidates for eligibility.

 In parallel, the FFO sends application documents from candidates to the NFPs for Training of the relevant EU/EEA Member State(s) for their review.